Contributed by – Healthians team

 Have you been feeling a little offbeat, moved away from the general situation, down or miserable most of the time or in simple words have you been feeling a little lost especially during these challenging times?
 If yes, then you could be getting trapped in a web called Depression.
 Depression is a mental disorder and as per a WHO study, 1 in every 3 Indians is depressed.
 Now that is a big number!
 But not many of us address it seriously.
 We always think it’s just a phase which will pass.
 But friends, most times depression has its roots far deeper than we think.
 It is just the tip of an iceberg.
 Many diseases are laying silent underneath.
 The actual reason behind your depression could most probably be a physical medical condition rather than a mental health condition.

 IDENTIFYING THE VARIOUS SHADES OF DEPRESSION

-- Imaginative depression can where one imagines itself to be inferior to others like ‘Nothing good ever happens to me’ or ‘I’m a failure’ or even ‘People would be better off without me.’
+- Imaginative depression can be where one imagines itself to be inferior to others like ‘Nothing good ever happens to me’ or ‘I’m a failure’ or even ‘People would be better off without me.’

-- Physical depression has signs in the body which indicate that the problem in internal but the manifestation is psychological like headaches and muscle pains, sleep problems, significant weight loss or gain, tired all the time or loss or change of appetite.
+- Physical depression has signs in the body which indicate that the problem is internal but the manifestation is psychological like headaches and muscle pains, sleep problems, significant weight loss or gain, tired all the time or loss or change of appetite.

-Most of the times, depression can just be an alarming sign of some health fluctuation, a hint of an underlying disease which is sending signals via your frequent mood swings.
+Most of the time, depression can just be an alarming sign of some health fluctuation, a hint of an underlying disease which is sending signals via your frequent mood swings.
 More than the illness, it is the psychological impact of the disease which harms an individual.
 Major diseases which harm mental health are diabetes, cancer, anything related to heart, obesity, cholesterol and asthma.

 DEPRESSION: A WINDOW TO MANY DISEASES